trevor256/trevcom/README.md

 ## Made With

-Rust - a general-purpose programming language https://www.rust-lang.org/
+RUST - a general-purpose programming language https://www.rust-lang.org/

-Yew - Rust front-end framework https://yew.rs/
+YEW - front-end framework for Rust https://yew.rs/

 WASM - a binary format to compile languages to https://webassembly.org/